Lake Allom on Fraser Island

 The viewing deck at Lake Allom was established in 2002 in hopes of decreasing outside contaminants from entering the water as well as to provide a great vantage point from which to view the lake and its surroundings.
 Due to the lake's sensitivity, it is strictly prohibited to feed the turtles or other wildlife in or around the lake as it may irreversibly alter the lake and damage its delicate ecosystem.
 If we want to keep it around for generations to come, it is best to look from a distance and respect our surrounding environment!

-While the lake is undoubtedly beautiful to look at it, half of the adventure to Lake Allom is the pathway leading to the lake!
-The inland track that brings you to the in-land is a challenging 4WD drive that weaves its way upwards to the walking path into Lake Allom.
+While the lake is undoubtedly beautiful to look at it, half of the adventure to Lake Allom is the pathway leading to it!
+The inland track that brings you to the lake is a challenging 4WD drive that weaves its way upwards to the walking path into Lake Allom.
 Be prepared to take your time and enjoy the ride!

 Lake Allom proves to be a great place for snapping some photos and enjoying the view, but it's best to stay out away from its inhabitants and take in the natural surroundings of the perched lake.